practical-nlp/practical-nlp-code/Ch10/README.md

 # Healthcare, Finance & Law

-Set of notebooks associated with Chapter 10 of the book.
+Set of notebooks associated with topics covered Chapter 10 of the book.

 1. **[BioBERT](https://github.com/practical-nlp/practical-nlp/blob/master/Ch10/01_BioBERT_Demo.ipynb)**: Here we demonstrate how to load and use BioBERT which is a pre-trained bio-medical language representation model for various bio-medical text mining tasks perform the task of text classification.